LukeShortCloud/simpler_things_rpg/README.md

 * Simple rules
 * Quick references
 * Fast setup time for new campaigns and players
-* Flexible enough to work with any genre
+* Flexible enough to work with any genre (fantasy, space sci-fi, western, etc.)

 ## Extras